 Lane lives in Leamington, Ontario, Canada five minutes from Point Pelee National Park on the north shore of Lake Erie.
 She received a B.A. from the University of Windsor.
-Having completed a two year intensive training, she is a Stillpoint Method Certified Guide and is now a Certified Facilitator of the Kiloby Inquiries, a new model of recovery from suffering.
+Having completed a three year intensive training, she is a Stillpoint Method Certified Guide and is now a Certified Facilitator of the Kiloby Inquiries, a new model of recovery from suffering.
 A certified Prana-Vidya Yoga Teacher, she shares this passion with seniors through Leamington’s Half Century Club.

 Lane had been seeking relief from a difficult childhood since her mid-thirties.
 While married and working outside the home she sought psychologists, counsellors, and mentors.
 Talk therapy laid the groundwork for Lynn Fraser’s Healing Trauma, The Stillpoint Method.
 Trauma, experience too intense to be processed in real time, is stored in the body.
 Slowly, gently, safely exploring that experience as an adult allows trauma to be processed.
 It no longer drives reaction, but allows time and space for reasoned response.